SASB: CG-AA-430b.1; CG-AA-430b.3; CG-AA-440a.1; FB-FR-430a.3

 UN SDGs: 2, 5, 8

-We aim to source responsibly while acting as a catalyst of positive transformation for the well-being of people working in consumer product supply chains, working with others to realize the economic promise of supply chains and to help address specific systemic risks.
+We aim to source responsibly while acting as a catalyst of positive transformation for the well-being of people working in consumer product supply chains, working with others to realize the economic promise of supply chains and helping address specific systemic risks.

 Retail supply chains bring food and other essential products to consumers around the world.
 Growing, making and transporting products also benefits local economies and provides economic opportunity for billions of people who work in product supply chains, including lifting many out of poverty.
 In some cases, however, people working in product supply chains may face the risk of exploitation, especially in regions with less robust legal and social infrastructure.

-- Responsible sourcing: Our approach begins with holding our suppliers accountable for the responsible operation of their facilities and for safeguarding the well-being of workers in their facilities and supply chains.
-Walmart expects that the products it purchases and sells are made in the right way by suppliers who act ethically, pay people fairly, provide working environments that are clean and safe, and respect the dignity of workers.
-We articulate this in our Standards for Suppliers, which apply to all suppliers who sell their products to us for resale or for Walmart’s own use.
-We employ a risk-based approach to monitor for compliance with our Standards and focus on areas that pose the greatest potential risk to worker dignity.
-We also empower our merchants to make purchasing decisions that best promote our objectives and give our suppliers resources and information to help them understand and meet our expectations.
+- Responsible Sourcing: We hold our suppliers accountable for the responsible operation of their facilities and for safeguarding the well-being of workers in their facilities and supply chains.
+Walmart expects that the products we purchase and sell or purchase for our own use are made by suppliers who act ethically, pay people fairly, provide working environments that are clean and safe, and respect the dignity of workers.
+We articulate our expectations in our Standards for Suppliers, which apply to all suppliers who sell their products to us for resale or for Walmart’s own use.
+We employ a risk-based approach to monitor for compliance with our Standards, focusing on areas that pose the greatest potential risk to worker dignity.
+Our merchants and sourcing teams manage risk by engaging their suppliers to make our expectations clear, providing resources and information to clarify expected practices and hold them accountable for compliance where necessary.

-- Collaborating to address systemic risks to worker well-being: Systemic issues such as forced labor, unsafe working conditions and gender inequity require collective action to bring about significant, positive and lasting transformation for the well-being of workers.
+- Collaborating to Address Systemic Risks to Worker Well-Being: Systemic issues such as forced labor, unsafe working conditions and gender inequity require collective efforts to bring about significant, positive and lasting transformation for the well-being of workers.
 Walmart and the Walmart Foundation collaborate with suppliers, non-governmental organizations, experts and others to address root causes of these issues, foster innovative solutions and accelerate adoption at scale.

 Our Responsible Sourcing program sets expectations of product suppliers aligned with our Human Rights Statement, monitors supplier performance against those expectations and works through our business to continuously improve our product supply chains.